VictorGoic0/Email-Advertising-App/memory-bank/progress.md

 - ✅ Layout component with header and user dropdown

 ### PR #11: Asset Upload UI
-**Status**: Not Started
+**Status**: ✅ Complete (52/52 tasks)
-**Tasks**: 52 tasks
+**Tasks**: 52 tasks (all complete)
 **Key Deliverables**:
-- Drag-and-drop upload
-- Asset review screen
+- ✅ `useAssets` hook with full CRUD operations
+- ✅ `AssetUpload` component with drag-and-drop
+- ✅ `AssetCard` component with previews and delete
-- AI recategorization UI
+- ✅ `AssetReview` component with multi-select and AI recategorization
-- Manual categorization zones
+- ✅ `CategoryZone` component with drag-and-drop organization
+- ✅ `AssetUploadPage` with three-step workflow
+- ✅ Custom `Checkbox` component with theme styling
+- ✅ Routing and navigation integration

 ### PR #12: Campaign Creation UI
 **Status**: Not Started